-Monthly food allowance for children and adults infected with HIV or AIDS (Indemnizația lunară pentru copiii și adulții infectați cu HIV sau bolnavi de SIDA)

-It is a benefit granted to children or adults of Romanian nationality, with Romanian residence, infected with HIV or AIDS, regardless of their income.
+Monthly food allowance for children and adults infected with HIV or AIDS (Indemnizația lunară pentru copiii și adulții infectați cu HIV sau bolnavi de SIDA).
+It is a benefit granted to children or adults of Romanian nationality or with Romanian residence, infected with HIV or AIDS, regardless of their income.

-Contribuțion for health insurance for the beneficiaries of the indemnity for child raising (Contribuții pentru asigurările de sănătate aferente indemnizației pentru creșterea copilului)

-It is targeted towards persons that receive the indemnity for child raising.
+Contribution to health insurance for the beneficiaries of the indemnity for child raising (Contribuții pentru asigurările de sănătate aferente indemnizației pentru creșterea copilului).
+It is targetted towards persons that receive the indemnity for child raising.
 The territorial directions of labour and social protection are required to send monthly, to the Territorial Health Insurance Houses, the individual health contributions and the names of the beneficiaries.
-It is not a means tested benefit.
+It is not a means-tested benefit.

 The nursery voucher (Tichet de creşă) is designed to help families with children to cover child care expenses.
 It is given to employees from state and private companies who are not eligible for child raising leave and allowance.
 The nursery vouchers can only be used to pay for nursery services.
-Nursery vouchers are given upon request to a parent or to a tutor that has the child entrusted.
+Nursery vouchers are given upon request to a parent or to a tutor that is looking after the child entrusted.

-Financial aid to purchase computers (Euro 200 Program) (Ajutor financiar în vederea achiziționării de calculatoare) is a benefit targeted towards increasing the access of children from poor families to information and communication technologies.
-Beneficiaries are families with children (below the age of 26) that study in accredited public or private educational institutions, if the gross monthly income per family member is below a certain threshold established by law.
-The threshold is indexed annually, by Government decision, based on consumer prices index.
+Financial aid to purchase computers (Euro 200 Program) (Ajutor financiar în vederea achiziționării de calculatoare) is a benefit targeted towards increasing the access to information and communication technologies for children from poor families.
+Beneficiaries are families with children (below the age of 26) studying in accredited public or private educational institutions, if the gross monthly income per family member is below a certain threshold established by law.
+The threshold is indexed annually, by Government decision, based on the consumer prices index.